 Dissolution of Muslim Marriages Act 1939

-Judicial khula may also be granted without husband’s consent if wife is willing to forgo her financial rights.
+Judicial khula may also be granted without the husband’s consent if the wife is willing to forgo her financial rights.

 Grounds for Judicial Divorce

 Grounds on which a woman may seek khula include: